About the Opportunity

 Pride Foundation is a proud equal opportunity employer committed to an inclusive work environment and to building a team that reflects the rich diversity of our community.
 People of color, people with disabilities, and people of diverse sexual orientations, gender expressions and identities who are underrepresented in the field of philanthropy are encouraged to apply.

-Interested candidates are encouraged to submit their applications by Friday, September 6th.
-Applications will be accepted until the position is filled, though applications submitted after the deadline will be considered on a case by case basis.
+Priority will be given to candidates who submit their applications by November 27, 2022.
+Applications will be accepted until the position is filled, though applications submitted after the deadline will be considered on a case-by-case basis.
 The position will be filled as soon as the appropriate candidate is found, as the position is available immediately.